DaeLeonFlucas/ticket-lifecycle/README.md

 <h2>Assignment and Communication</h2>
 <p>
-Clicking on a ticket takes us to the ticket details, this is how the tickets appear from jane doe's perspective.
-As jane doe, you can click on the various options in the ticket and adjust them as needed.
-The options include the ticket's Status, Priority, Department, Assigned To, and SLA plan.
-If we click on each of these things, we can adjust them according to the ticket's priority or impact.
+By clicking on a ticket, you will access the ticket details, showing how they appear from jane doe’s perspective.
+As jane doe, you have the ability to modify various options associated with the ticket, such as Status, Priority, Department, Assigned To, and SLA plan.
+By selecting each of these fields, adjustments can be made based on the ticket’s priority or impact.
 </p>
 <p>
 <img src="https://imgur.com/5QChbaj.png" height="70%" width="70%" alt="Disk Sanitization Steps"/>